Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 [^3]: This assumption is grounded in the **law of large numbers**, which states that with a sufficiently large number of predictions, the average error will converge to the expected value (mean) — provided the data are independent and identically distributed (i.i.d.).

-[^4]: This is a temporary challenge, to be honest.
-Later, I will talk about how to proceed when your expected and typical are different.
-Because this will be telling you *where to look*, rather than *how to report*!

-[^5]: We’re explicitly discussing an **ideal** scenario in which the distribution is well-behaved, making the mode a reliable descriptor of what is “typical.”

-[^6]: **Variance (σ²)** ends up in squared units (e.g., Molar²) because each error is squared; taking the square-root brings you back to the original units, giving the **standard deviation (σ)**.
+[^5]: **Variance (σ²)** ends up in squared units (e.g., Molar²) because each error is squared; taking the square-root brings you back to the original units, giving the **standard deviation (σ)**.
 However, variance is the de facto spread descriptor because it is additive and differentiable — two traits calculus and probability love.

-[^7]: 10K is an illustrative ballpark.
+[^6]: 10K is an illustrative ballpark.
 The precise requirement depends on how narrow a confidence interval you need and how representative the new samples are.